 There are a few basics that must be met in order to arrive at a workable financial plan.

 First, you need to be realistic.
 Second, you have to have a realistic and coherent goal in mind.
 Third, you have to be willing to stick to the plan.
-You may also consider consulting with a financial advisor, or a financial advisory firm such as Mirador Wealth if you’re looking for outside advice on financial planning.
+You may also consider consulting with a financial advisor, or a financial advisory firm if you’re looking for outside advice on financial planning.

 After you have arrived and made your peace with these things, the simplest way to start is to establish a budget.
 Figure out where your money is going on a monthly basis.
 Where are you spending, what are you spending money on, and where can you save money.